ericcsinger/Powershell/Microsoft/WSUS/Get-ECSWSUSComputerUpdatesStatusReport/README.md

 Optional Parameter:
 The timeout is the only optional param.
 The default is 30 seconds.  if you have a slow SQL server or something else related to SQL causing a timeout error, you can use this param to increase the time out.
 Setting it to "0" equals no timeout.

-For more information, contact the author
+For more information, contact the author here http://www.ericcsinger.com/powershell-scripting-get-ecswsuscomputerupdatesstatusreport/